focusaurus/dotfiles-public/readme.md

 - [How to store dotfiles](https://www.atlassian.com/git/tutorials/dotfiles) tutorial from Atlassian
 - [Michael Sloan's approach](https://github.com/mgsloan/mgsloan-dotfiles/blob/master/env/home-dir-git.md)

+## Key parts of my stack

+- lightdm as display manager
+  - Suggestion from Ross.
+I don't particularly like it.
+Would prefer if keyboard layout was displayed and switchable via mouse on the lock screen
+- i3wm
+  - Suggestion from Ross.
+I think the keybinding modes has a lot of potential, but otherwise I don't like it and I will be shopping for a less-radical window manager
+  - I don't think I get much benefit from tiling as 95% of the time I use maximized windows and 5% of the time I want side-by-side view and i3 wants me to prepare for side-by-side before launching a window vs easily switching after I have both windows launched
+- simple X hotkey daemon (sxhkd) for hotkey bindings
+  - So far so good.
+Very nice.
+Very clean design.
+- zsh
+  - I prefer this to bash as it really is better, but most of my scripts for non-interactive stuff are still coded as bash scripts (not bourne, bash)
+- tmux
+  - I'm using this because the cool kids do but I hate it mostly

-## Philosophy of Mind: Menus and Hotkeys
+## Philosophy of mind: menus and hotkeys

 My approach to desktop computing is driven primarily by what's easy for my mind.
 Specifically it's really hard for me to remember hotkeys unless I use them near-constantly, but it's really easy for me to remember words and phrases for commands.
 I suspect I can only remember maybe ~25 hotkeys with no more than like 4 new ones at a time.
 But I know from looking at my command set that I can remember several hundred commands, combing regular command line programs, my custom programs, and my fuzzball shortcuts (which are really just programs too).

 So I manage things in the following tiers:

-## Tier 1: rarely used: terminal command line
+### Tier 1: rarely used: terminal command line

 I just switch to my always-on terminal and my tmux "misc" session and type a command line.
 I also do have a hotkey to pull down a `tilda` floating terminal and sometimes I use that.
 I don't bother scripting/automating things unless I'm doing them regularly and they seem stable and well-understood.

-## Tier 2: occassionally used: fuzzy-filter rofi menus
+### Tier 2: occassionally used: fuzzy-filter rofi menus

 Things that I do repeatedly but not necessarily every day are scripted in my fuzzball script directory and I access them with a dedicated hotkey followed by rofi-driven fuzzy filtering.
 It works great and I currently have ~350 of these.
 These includes several categories: